Argyll and Sutherland Highlanders: Interwar Years

 By 1931, the 2nd Battalion of the Argyll and Sutherland Highlanders was stationed in Hong Kong and was initially involved in quelling anti Japanese riots.

 In 1932, the Argyll and Sutherland Highlanders was deployed to Shanghai, specifically as part of the Shanghai Volunteer Corps.
 They were involved in the defense of the International Settlement during the January 28 Incident, a conflict between China and Japan.
 The Regiment was stationed in the British sector and helped defend the northern boundary of the International Settlement.

 The Regiment was transferred to Waziristan, then known as India's North West Frontier from 1935 to 1938 as part of efforts to maintain control in the region.
 This deployment was part of a larger British military presence aimed at quelling tribal unrest and maintaining security in the area, which was known for its mountainous terrain and challenging conditions.
-The regiment was particulary stationed at the Gharion Camp with the Bannu Brigade fighting in the Shan Plain against the Fakir of Ipi.
+The regiment was particularly stationed at the Gharion Camp with the Bannu Brigade fighting in the Shan Plain against the Fakir of Ipi.